pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - Terraform - Tutorial - ASG  - Manage AWS Auto Scaling Groups.md

 }

 ```

-a user data script, which configures the instances to run the `user-data.sh` file in this repository at launch time.
+- a user data script, which configures the instances to run the `user-data.sh` file in this repository at launch time.
 The user data script installs dependencies and initializes Terramino, a Terraform-skinned Tetris application.
+- an Amazon Linux AMI specified by a data source.
+- a security group to associate with the instances.
+The security group (defined later in this file) allows ingress traffic on port 80 and egress traffic to all endpoints.

+You cannot modify a launch configuration, so any changes to the definition force Terraform to create a new resource.
+The `create_before_destroy` argument in the `lifecycle` block instructs Terraform to create the new version before destroying the original to avoid any service interruptions.

 ```
 NOTES:
 In AWS EC2, user data scripts are executed by `cloud-init` during the first boot of an instance.
-Typically, `cloud-init` runs as the **root** user.
-This means that any `user-data.sh` script specified in your `aws_launch_template` resource will also be executed as the **root** user.
+Typically, `cloud-init` runs as the `root` user.
+This means that any `user-data.sh` script specified in your `aws_launch_template` resource will also be executed as the `root` user.
 ```

+#### Auto Scaling group

+An ASG is a logical grouping of EC2 instances running the same configuration.
+ASGs allow for dynamic scaling and make it easier to manage a group of instances that host the same services.

-In the following documentation, you will know how to refer to  EC2 reference template.
+In the following documentation, you will know how to reference EC2 template resource.
 https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/autoscaling_group
 ```
 resource "aws_autoscaling_group" "terramino" {